-The computer models used to simulate and predict an attainment date for ozone are based on regional inventories of precursor pollutants and meteorology within the air basin.
+inventories of precursor pollutants and meteorology within an air basin.
 At a very basic level, the models simulate future ozone levels based on predicted changes in precursor emissions basin wide.
-The computer models are not designed to determine whether the emissions generated by an individual development project will affect the date that the air basin attains the NAAQS.
+The computer models are not designed to determine whether the emissions generated by an individual development project will affect the date that the air basin attains the ambient air quality standards.
 Instead, the models help inform regional planning strategies based on the extent all of the emission-generating sources within the air basin must be controlled in order to reach attainment.